tidyverse/tidyverse.org/content/blog/stringr-1-6-0/index.md

 </div>

-This release includes some lifecycle changes, improvements to SQL-like pattern matching functions, and a handful of other useful features.
+This release includes some lifecycle changes, improvements to `sql_like()`/`sql_ilike()`, and a handful of other useful features.
 You can see a full list of changes in the [release notes](https://github.com/tidyverse/stringr/releases/tag/v1.6.0).

 <div class="highlight">